How to Protect Yourself: Service ContractsSource: The Florida Attorney General's Office

 What other costs will you have?

 Service contracts often have deductible amounts you are required to pay.
-Some expenses are limited or excluded.
+Find out if the deductible is charged per visit or per repair.
+If it is per repair and you bring in your car to have three things fixed in one visit, you will have to pay a deductible for each repair.
+Some repair expenses may be limited or excluded.
 In addition, you may be required to pay cancellation or transfer fees if you sell the covered product or wish to end the contract.

 Where can you get service?